phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ### PS-CODE-REC-019

-Functions, which are used only internally in the file, where they are defined should be declared as `static`.
+Functions used only internally in the file, where they are defined, should be declared as `static`.

 ### PS-CODE-REC-020

-Functions exported outside the subsystem should be named with subsystem name only.
+Functions exported outside the subsystem should be named with the subsystem name only.

 ### PS-CODE-REC-021

-All external (i.e. non-static) symbols (including functions) of a library should be prefixed with a library name.
+All external (i.e. non-static) symbols (including functions) of a library should be prefixed with the library name.

 #### Example